Y-JIA6/laserDenseParticleFoam/README.md

 ## Citation

-If you use `LaserDPMFoam` in academic work, please cite the associated SSRN
+If you use `LaserDPFoam` in academic work, please cite the associated SSRN
 preprint:

 - Jia, Yabo, *An open-source and extensible Eulerian--Lagrangian simulation toolkit for modeling laser--gas--powder interactions in laser powder directed energy deposition*.